 I'll set out below a high-level background to what happened, although as the parties are both fully aware of the details to this complaint, I don't intend to repeat everything that has already been rehearsed in correspondence between them and set out in our investigator's opinion.

 Mrs H had a defined benefit armed forces occupational pension following her time in military service.
-In 2012, Mrs H was resident in the UK.
-Mrs H had little financial expertise, she wasn't an experienced or sophisticated investor, nor was she a high net worth individual.
+Mrs H lived in the UK and worked here.
+Mrs H arranged to meet up with Caledonian's representative to discuss her pension.